Printing: The printing press

 Around 1450, Johannes Gutenberg introduced the first movable type printing system in Europe.
 He advanced innovations in casting type based on a matrix and hand mould, adaptations to the screw-press, the use of an oil-based ink, and the creation of a softer and more absorbent paper.
 Gutenberg was the first to create his type pieces from an alloy of lead, tin, antimony, copper and bismuth – the same components still used today.
 Johannes Gutenberg started work on his printing press around 1436, in partnership with Andreas Dritzehen – whom he had previously instructed in gem-cutting – and Andreas Heilmann, the owner of a paper mill.

 Compared to woodblock printing, movable type page setting and printing using a press was faster and more durable.
 Also, the metal type pieces were sturdier and the lettering more uniform, leading to typography and fonts.
 The high quality and relatively low price of the Gutenberg Bible (1455) established the superiority of movable type for Western languages.
 The printing press rapidly spread across Europe, leading up to the Renaissance, and later all around the world.

 Time Life magazine called Gutenberg's innovations in movable type printing the most important invention of the second millennium.

 Rotary printing press

+The steam-powered rotary printing press, invented in 1843 in the United States by Richard M. Hoe, ultimately allowed millions of copies of a page in a single day.
+Mass production of printed works flourished after the transition to rolled paper, as continuous feed allowed the presses to run at a much faster pace.
+Hoe's original design operated at up to 2,000 revolutions per hour where each revolution deposited 4 page images, giving the press a throughput of 8,000 pages per hour.
+By 1891, The New York World and Philadelphia Item were operating presses producing either 90,000 4-page sheets per hour or 48,000 8-page sheets.

-The rotary printing press was invented by Richard March Hoe in 1843.
-It uses impressions curved around a cylinder to print on long continuous rolls of paper or other substrates.
+The rotary printing press uses impressions curved around a cylinder to print on long continuous rolls of paper or other substrates.
 Rotary drum printing was later significantly improved by William Bullock.
 There are multiple types of rotary printing press technologies that are still used today: sheetfed offset, rotogravure, and flexographic printing.